 Scholarships and Awards

 Lewis & Clark Law School awards scholarship aid to a significant percentage of each year’s entering class and to current upper-division students in a variety of different awards.
-Over 98% of all incoming students typically receive a scholarship or grant, and all awards for incoming students are unconditional.
+Over 98% of all incoming students typically receive a scholarship or grant, and all scholarships for incoming students are unconditional.
+Students need not maintain a certain GPA or class rank for their scholarship to renew annually.

 Retention data for merit-based awards can be found here.